Hiuyee124/VTEdit-Bench/README.md

 | **Model2Model** | `model2model_pairs.txt` | VITONHD, streetvton |
 | **MultiShop2Model** | `multishop2model_pairs.txt` | dresscodeMR |

 For most tasks, each line in a pair list contains two paths separated by whitespace (**garment/cloth first, model/person second**).
 Paths are relative to the `VTEdit-bench/` package root.
 For **MultiShop2Model**, each line lists all reference garment paths first, followed by the target person path.
-Web-collected model images are stored under the corresponding task folder and numbered sequentially, e.g. `multi_view/web/0001.png` for Shop2MultiView and `multi_human/web/0001.png` for Shop2MultiModel.

 ---